AlxHnr/nano-backup/README.md

 ### Does it compress the backed up files?

-No. It would make the codebase more complicated, may introduce additional dependencies and take quite some time to test properly.
+No. It would make the codebase more complicated, may introduce additional dependencies and would take quite some time to test properly.

 ### Why does it rely on timestamps and file sizes to check for changes?